 Short-term liabilities

-Short-term liabilities refer to a company’s financial responsibilities that need to be paid off within a year.
+Short-term liabilities in accounting refer to a company’s financial responsibilities that need to be paid off within a year.
 Some common examples of short-term liabilities include Sales tax, Payroll tax, and loans and mortgages paid off every month.

 Different Categories of Liabilities in accounting